theothersophie/slader-extension/README.md

 	git clone https://github.com/lebr0nli/slader-extension.git

-2. Open chrome://extensions in a new tab.
+2. Open about:debugging in a new tab.

-3. Enable "Developer mode" at the top-right.
+3. Click "this browser" under Setup

-4. Click the "Load unpacked" button that just appeared.
+4. Click the "Load temporary extension..." button

-5. Select the folder **slader-bypass** in **slader-extension-main** or **slader-extension**
+5. Select the manifest.json file

 6. Enjoy!